Trevor2013/SchedulingApplication/README.txt

 Instructions:

 After importing the project into NetBeans, from NetBeans, select RUN (or press F6).
 Log in to the application, and then select the desired functionality from the main menu.
+The user name and password are "test".

 Additional Report: